SamreenRazzaq/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
 This is my DSA all Labs.
+I use Dev C++ Software for this.